 deemsnecessary and proper to the determination.

-When deciding custody, the judge will take all of these factors, and more, into account.
+Essentially, when deciding who will receive custody over a minor child, the judge will take all of these factors, and more, into account.

-If you disagree with the final custody decision provided by the Juvenile and Domestic Relations Judge, you may appeal that decision to a higher court.
+If you disagree with the final custody decision provided by the court, you have two options to remedy the situation.

 How to Appeal a Custody Order in Virginia

-Generally, this will happen within 90 days of the date you filed your appeal.
+Generally, your new trial will take place within 90 days of the date you filed your appeal.